Tutorial: Protect files with admin quarantine

 File policies are a great tool for finding threats to your information protection policies.
 For instance, create file policies that find places where users stored sensitive information, credit card numbers, and third-party ICAP files in your cloud.

-This tutorial helps you use Microsoft Cloud App Security to detect unwanted files stored in your cloud that leave you vulnerable, and take immediate action to stop them in their tracks and lock down the files that pose a threat by using Admin quarantine to protect your files in the cloud, remediate problems, and prevent future leaks from occurring.
+In this tutorial, you'll learn how to use Microsoft Defender for Cloud Apps to detect unwanted files stored in your cloud that leave you vulnerable, and take immediate action to stop them in their tracks and lock down the files that pose a threat by using Admin quarantine to protect your files in the cloud, remediate problems, and prevent future leaks from occurring.

 Understand how quarantine works

-- For a list of apps that support admin quarantine, see the the list of governance actions.
+- For a list of apps that support admin quarantine, see the list of governance actions.

-- If a file in SharePoint or OneDrive is detected to be malware, it is not quarantined in the Cloud App Security portal.
+- If a file in SharePoint or OneDrive is detected to be malware, it can't be quarantined in the Defender for Cloud Apps portal.
+The file is already locked by SharePoint or OneDrive.

 When a file matches a policy, the Admin quarantine option will be available for the file.